|

 For additional examples on how to use the above two Lua scripts, see the build scripts (build.sh) for the MongoDB and PostgreSQL Modules.

 The Barracuda Application Server enables multiple threads to call and execute Lua code.
 In the previous section, we explained how threads in the thread pool can simultaneously execute in the Lua VM instance by using coroutine thread stacks.
 Only one thread can execute at any time in the VM, but Lua scripts can call Lua bindings (C functions), which may then release the global mutex protecting the Lua VM.
-This construction enables multiple threads to co-operatively run the Lua VM instance.
+This construction enables multiple threads to cooperatively run the Lua VM instance.

 Let's revisit the diagram from the Thread Mapping introduction.

 Suppose you have an asynchronous source that generates two integers, and you want to call a Lua function and pass those integers as arguments when the event occurs.
-If your C startup code created an LThreadMgr instance, you could use the Lua Thread Library to achieve this.
+If your C startup code created an LThreadMgr instance, you can use the Lua Thread Library to achieve this.

 The following code shows how to use the LThreadMgr API to call a Lua function: